LeonYuAng3NT/Behavioral_Cloning/writeup_template.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was Z as evidenced by 5 in my model and a batch size of 128.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+###Discussion
+ Batch normalization can be applied before the training process in order to maintain the mean activation close to 0 and the activation standard deviation close to 1.
+The really downside of my result is that the vehicle consistantly trying to stay in the centre of the road and sometimes performs too many steering along the way.
+This problem is probably the outcome of not having sufficent data sets and recorded well-performed driving.
+Since my laptop was not able to train the model efficiently, I will definitely use Microsft Azure or large GPU desktop to test the validity of the training process.
+In addition, a video will be recorded for the autonomous mode in the future for demonstrating the result of training process.